nrc/error-docs/ecosystem.md

 ### Anyhow

 A [crate](https://github.com/dtolnay/anyhow) for working with trait object error types.
 Extends the features of the standard library's `Error` trait.
-However, most of Anyhow's features have been added to std, so you might not need Anyhow any more (it does have the advantage that it doesn't require unstable features, so can be used with a stable toolchain).
+However, most of Anyhow's features have been added to std, so you might not need Anyhow anymore (it does have the advantage that it doesn't require unstable features, so can be used with a stable toolchain).

 ### Snafu